Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/background.md

     background-position: center;
 }
 ```
-* background-size: allows a background image to be resized dynamically.
+**5.background-size:** allows a background image to be resized dynamically.

 Specify the size of a background image:
 ```html
 div {